fscrock/businessexpenses/README.md

 # businessexpenses
-Track my expenses of different businesses
+Track my expenses of different businesses, everything what is paid cash with receipt or ordered online

 + Anderssohn Apartments GmbH
 + freelance